ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

 The syntax of today's ``SPECIALISE`` requires a function and its specialised type.

-This proposal suggests to generalise the syntax of ``SPECIALISE`` to allow an arbitrary expression, not just a function name and a type.
+This proposal suggests to generalise the syntax of ``SPECIALISE`` to allow a function application with an optional type signature, not just a function name and a type.
 Happily, this is backward compatible, because type signatures are expressions, too.
 This will allow, for example ::

   {-# SPECIALISE addMult @Double #-}
   {-# SPECIALISE addMult (5 :: Int) #-}
+  {-# SPECIALISE addMult 5 :: Int -> Int #-}

 The first of these is a more succinct phrasing of what we have today: it simply specialises ``addMult`` to work on ``Double``\ s, but without having to repeat the